gzunino/tishadow-eclipse-plugin/TiShadow Plug-in User Guide.md

 _2014-08-20:_ A new TiShadow Run button with a pulldown menu was added next to the Run TiShadow Tests button on the TiShadow Toolbar, which
 	    allows to launch the TiShadow run command on the current project.
 	    Also, a bug about buttons were not responding if the code was being edited (the cursor placed on the code editor window).

+_2014-08-21:_ Fixed bug on the TiShadow run button that was getting the default attributes from the spec config.

 ---
 # Authors and Contributors